 In mutually exclusive terms, every component is well-defined, and they don’t extend over each other.
 You can address every part on its own without concern over other ones.
 Collectively exhaustive is the inclusion of every possible answer.

-For X business, here is a simple answer.
+For X business documents, here is a simple answer.
 To boost profits, the executives can take two steps:

 - Increase revenues